jasmin-software/dotnet_a2a_workshop/1. A2A Agent Discovery/README.md

 // Console.WriteLine($"Received complete response from agent: {response.Text}\n");
 ```

-Add the following code to get the response faster since it is streamed in real-time.
+Add the following to get the response faster since it is streamed in real-time.

 ``` C#
 // Send message and stream the response